NeoSahadeo/journal/src/posts/2025-04-07-fix-for-templateerror-11ty.md

 [11ty]     at async Template._render (/home/neosahadeo/Documents/Projects/journal/node_modules/.pnpm/@11ty+eleventy@2.0.1/node_modules/@11ty/eleventy/src/TemplateContent.js:527:16)
 ```

 Digging a bit deeper... and deeper, I found a bug.

-So basically when I have a bash script that tries to get the length of an array with this syntax `${#array[@]}`, and the Templating Engine for 11ty thinks that `{#...}` is part of its syntax.
+So basically when I have a bash script that tries to get the length of an array with this syntax `${#array[@]}`, and the Templating Engine for 11ty thinks that `{\#...}` (yes I did comment it out because it broke the patch) is part of its syntax.

 I created a small patch \[not a solution\] for it.
 I might work on fixing the bug in the Engine at a later date.
 For now, if you're experiencing the same bug, install the patched version from my [Github v2 Bash Patch](https://github.com/NeoSahadeo/eleventy-v2-Bash-Patch).

 ```